ccube/ShiftMerge-Puzzle/README.md

 of play, they will all have these features in common:

 - a square grid of cells that are either empty or contain compatible elements
+- at the start, a few elements are randomly inserted and after each move (if there's space) a single element is randomly inserted
 - arrow keys shift elements into empty cells in the direction of the arrow, leaving all empty spaces on the side of the grid opposite to the shift
 - if, after a shift, adjacent non-empty elements meet conditions for the mode,